peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 {::boilerplate bcp14-tagged}

-# Certificates issued using OpenID Federation

-The Certificate Issuer establishes if a Federation Entity is eligible to obtain X.509 Certificates for the identifier configured in the Requestor's Entity Configuration.

-The cryptographic keys published within the Requestor's Entity Configuration are used to satisfy the Certificate Issuer's challenge.

 # Protocol Flow

-This section presents the protocol flow.
-The protocol flow is subdivided in the following phases:
+The protocol flow consists of the following phases:

-- **Discovery**, the Requestor discovers the available Certificate Issuers within a federation, inspecting the ACME issuer entity types.
+- **Discovery**: the Requestor discovers the available Certificate Issuers within a federation, inspecting the ACME issuer Entity types.
+This is discussed in {{discovery}}.
-- **Issuance**, the Requestor requests a X.509 Certificate from a Certificate Issuer using the ACME protocol.
+- **Issuance**: the Requestor requests a X.509 Certificate from a Certificate Issuer using the ACME protocol.
+The necessary extensions to ACME orders and challenges are discussed in {{neworder-request}} and {{challenge-type}}, respectively.

-## Preconditions

-The protocol requires the following preconditions are met.

-1. The Requestor and the Issuer MUST publish their Entity Configuration as defined in {{Section 9 of OPENID-FED}}{: relative="#section-9"}.

-2. The Issuer MUST implement an ACME server, extended according to this document.

-3. The Requestor MUST publish the entity type `acme_requestor` in its Entity Configuration, according to {{requestor-metadata}}.

-4. The Issuer MUST publish the entity type `acme_issuer` in its Entity Configuration, according to {{issuer-metadata}}.

-## Discovery

-The Requestor's ACME client may either be configured to use a particular ACME server, or to automatically discover a Certificate Issuer through the federation.

-Requestors that use discovery MAY select any entity with an entity type of `acme_issuer`, or they may additionally require that such entities have a valid Trust Mark with a particular Trust Mark Identifier.

-## Overview

-1. The Requestor checks if its superior Federation Entity supports the ACME protocol for OpenID Federation 1.0.
-If not, the Requestor starts the discovery process to find Issuers within the federation.

-2. The Requestor begins the X.509 Certificate issuance process as specified in
-   {{!RFC8555}}, but with an order as described in {{neworder-request}}.

-3. The Certificate Issuer verifies if the Requestor is part of its Federation by issuing and validating a challenge as described in {{challenge-type}}.

 There are two ways the Certificate Issuer is able to check if a Requestor is part of the federation:

 - The Requestor provides a Trust Chain when solving the ACME challenge.
-This option is RECOMMENDED since it reduces the effort of the Certificate Issuer in evaluating the trust to the Requestor.
+This is RECOMMENDED since it reduces the effort of the Certificate Issuer in evaluating the trust to the Requestor.

 - The Requestor doesn't provide a Trust Chain in the challenge solution.
 The